 As a Software Engineering student at Cardiff University, I was able to take modules that helped me develop the fundamentals of computing and software development.
 In contrast with the Computer Science students, the Software Engineers learned not only programming languages and theories, but software development methodologies and project management techniques as well.
 By pairing programming theory with practical coursework, I was able to quickly learn concepts and further develop them by practice.

-About four years ago, I packed up my life, stuffed it into two suitcases, and moved overseas.
+About five years ago, I packed up my life, stuffed it into two suitcases, and moved overseas.
 This all started with a late-night research session on studying abroad, leading to the possibility of earning a degree abroad, and eventually ending with my acceptance at Cardiff University.
 I knew that I wanted to travel and see the world, and that I wanted to finish my education.
 So far, I've been able to do both of those things.

 For most of my life I was heavily invested in the arts - design and photography were my outlets.
 Probably sometime during the Myspace era, I discovered HTML and CSS.
 This discovery grew into an exciting new hobby which, as you can see, led to an even more exciting career.
 I still practice drawing and design regularly, and run a travel blog dedicated to my travel experiences and photography.
 When I'm not coding, I enjoy reading (mainly historical fiction and sci-fi), cooking (Italian and Mexican dishes are my favorite), and drinking coffee (I'm kind of an addict).